 Becoming a lineman in West Virginia requires proper training and experience.
 While obtaining a college degree is not necessary, every worker must learn the job details through some sort of training, such on-the-job training, as an assistant in an apprenticeship, or in linemen school.

 As an apprentice, you learn details about your job by working as an assistant to others who have already become professional linemen.
 Apprenticeships typically last about four years.

 Linemen school is another option for learning the trade.
 Most programs typically last about 7 weeks.

 Proper education and skills are important for career performance and success.

 Physical abilities important to linemen services include being strong enough to climb utility poles and work with cables while hauling gear.
 A fear of heights will likely make it difficult to handle the view from your job location.

 Soft skills that will help your performance in this role include attention to detail, problem-solving skills, and teamwork, to name a few.

-Working on power lines includes the risks of falling, electrocution, fires, and more.
+Working with aerial cables includes the risks of falling and other injuries.
 It’s important for linemen to understand the risks, regularly view updated safety information, and to protect themselves.
-This includes paying close attention to details at all times, using tools properly, having an assistant nearby, and wearing the appropriate clothing, such as the right shoes, gloves, and helmet.
+This includes paying close attention to details at all times, using tools properly, having coworkers nearby, and wearing the appropriate clothing, such as the right shoes, gloves, and helmet.

 Gudenkauf Corporation provides a range of preferred telecommunications, utility, and systems integration services throughout the state of West Virginia and beyond.
 We pride ourselves on offering top-notch preparation, updated equipment, great benefits, and a true work/life balance.
 Please contact us for more information and details about available WV jobs.